JUrban/icms1.github.io/2018/sessions.md

 educational experiences by using these technologies in an original way are also welcomed.

-## ICMS 2018 Session: Backtrack search techniques in groups and combinatorics
+## 11. Backtrack search techniques in groups and combinatorics

 ### Organizers